cf73/humanity/content/collections/books/mans-search-for-meaning.md

     content:
       -
         type: text
         text: 'The book you’d hope every person on earth would read.
-About how even in the face of the unimaginable terror and inhumanity – the Holocaust — we still have a choice about how we respond.
-Here is Frankl’s own experience and conviction that we can still hold on to our dignity and humanity even when facing almost certain death.
-(Jane Sloane)'
+About how even in the face of the unimaginable terror and inhumanity  --  the Holocaust  --  we still have a choice about how we respond.
+Here is Frankl’s own experience and conviction that we can still hold on to our dignity and humanity even when facing almost certain death.  '
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: '(Comment from my favorite Australian bibliophile and humanitarian, Jane Sloane.
+TB)'
 collection_type: book
 challenges:
   - war